playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidation.md

                                       ^
 ```

 As you already noticed, "abc" is not a valid `Float`, but no exception was thrown.
-Instead of relying on exceptions, `validate` is returning an object of type `Validation` (here `VA` is just a fancy alias for a special type of validation).
+Instead of relying on exceptions, `validate` is returning an object of type `Validation` (here `VA` is just a fancy alias for a special kind of validation).

 `Validation` represents possible outcomes of Rule application, it can be either :